-The Australian Building Codes Board (ABCB) will publish NCC 2025 on 1 May 2026.
-Once published, each state and territory is responsible for announcing when they will adopt the code under their state building laws.
+The Australian Building Codes Board (ABCB) was published NCC 2025 on 1 May 2026.
+Since then, each state and territory is responsible for announcing when they will adopt the code under their state building laws.

 The preview of NCC 2025 was released in February and can still be accessed.